JeanMichel3000/ada-template-website/coronawiki_part.md

 # Wiki dataset presentation

-The objective of this section is to study the impact of the COVID-19 pandemic on the population's interests, taking into account both the democracy index of each country and the level of decline in mobility.
+The objective of this section is to study the impact of the COVID-19 pandemic on the population's interests, taking into account the different level of mobility shift in each country.
 To do this we had at our disposal the Coronawiki dataset which gives, for 64 subjects, the evolution of the number of daily visits for different versions of Wikipedia between 01 January 2018 and 31 July 2020.
 Here we will focus on only 12 countries which are Turkey, Serbia, Japan, Italy, South Korea, Catalonia, the Netherlands, Germany, Finland, Norway, Sweden and Denmark.
 These are the only versions of Wikipedia present in the dataset whose language can be directly associated with a single country.
 This was not the case for the English version of Wikipedia, for example, as English is spoken in many parts of the world.

-We will start by plotting the evolution of the number of wikipedia searches for each of these countries, with the date of the start of the Mobility drastic stop for each of these countries, taken from the interventions csv.
-Finally we will plot the sum of them all by taking the population of each country as a weight in the mean calculation.
+We will start by plotting the total evolution of the number of wikipedia searches for these countries.
+On the time scale we can visualize the date of the drastic drop in mobility and the date of return to normalcy.
+This period will be considered as the 'COVID' period for the rest of the analysis.
+The sum of them all is also available in the drop-down menu, the population of each country is taken as a weight in the mean calculation.

 <html>
 Plese select a country to display the details :